Algebraic and algorithmic synergies between promise and infinite-domain CSPs: Proof of

 We note that $\rel A$ in the proof above can be taken to be any finite substructure of $\rel B$.
 If we let $\rel A_1\subseteq\rel A_2\subseteq\dots$ be finite structures such that $\bigcup\rel A_i=\rel B$, we obtain a sequence of finite PCSPs all with width $4$ and such that the limit of these problems, which is $\CSP(\mpow[3]{\rel B})$, does not have bounded width.

 By taking $\rel B=(\mathbb Q;X)$, one arrives similarly at a finite PCSP template solvable by singleton AIP, not finitely tractable nor solvable by BLP+AIP, and with a tractable $\omega$-categorical sandwich.
 We note that this template is not solvable by constantly many rounds of the Sherali-Adams hierarchy (the hierarchy of lift-and-project relaxations applied to the basic linear programming relaxation) either.
-This essentially follows from~\cite{TemporalDescriptive} and the fact that solvability by constantly many rounds of the Sherali-Adams hierarchy can be implemented in fixpoint logic with counting~\cite{DawarHolm}. \begin{proposition} Let $\rel A$ be the substructure of $\rel B=(\mathbb Q;X)$ induced by $\{0,1\}$.
+This follows from~\cite{TemporalDescriptive} and the fact that constantly many rounds of the Sherali-Adams hierarchy can be implemented in fixpoint logic with counting~\cite{DawarHolm}.

+\begin{proposition} Let $\rel A$ be the substructure of $\rel B=(\mathbb Q;X)$ induced by $\{0,1\}$.
 Then $\PCSP(\rel A,\rel B)$ is not solvable by constantly many rounds of the Sherali-Adams hierarchy. \end{proposition} \begin{proof}[Proof sketch] \cite{TemporalDescriptive} proves that $\CSP(\rel B)$ is not solvable in fixpoint logic with counting (FPC) by exhibiting, for every natural number $k\geq 1$, a pair of structures $\rel X, \rel Y$ that are equivalent in the counting logic $C^k$ and such that $\rel X\to\rel B$ and $\rel Y\not\to\rel B$.
 By inspection of the proof, it is the case that $\rel X\to\rel A$, and therefore $\PCSP(\rel A,\rel B)$ is not solvable in the logic FPC.
 Finally, we observe that the Sherali-Adams relaxation of an instance $\rel X$ is interpretable in first-order logic over $\rel X$.
 By Theorem 4.3 from~\cite{DawarHolm}, if $\PCSP(\rel A,\rel B)$ were solvable by the Sherali-Adams hierarchy, then it would be solvable in FPC.
 Thus, $\PCSP(\rel A,\rel B)$ is not solvable by constantly many rounds of the Sherali-Adams hierarchy. \end{proof}